dotnet/docs-maui/docs/fundamentals/accessibility.md

 image.SetValue(SemanticProperties.HintProperty, "Like this post.");
 ```

 On Android, this property behaves slightly differently depending on the control it's attached to.
-For example, for controls without text values, such as `Switch` and `CheckBox`, the controls will display the hint with the control.
+For example, for controls without text values, such as <xref:Microsoft.Maui.Controls.Switch> and `CheckBox`, the controls will display the hint with the control.
 However, for controls with text values, the hint is not displayed and is read after the text value.

 > [!WARNING]
 > The `SemanticProperties.Hint` property conflicts with the `Entry.Placeholder` property on Android, which both map to the same platform property.
 Therefore, setting a different `SemanticProperties.Hint` value to the `Entry.Placeholder` value isn't recommended.